-Contingent liabilities, arising as a result of past events, are not recognised as a liability because it is not probable that the group will be required to transfer economic benefits in settlement of the obligation or the amount cannot be reliably measured at the end of the financial year.
+Contingent liabilities, arising as a result of past events, are not recognised as a liability because it is not probable that the group will be required to transfer economic benefits in settlement of the obligation, or the amount cannot be reliably measured at the end of the financial year.
 Possible but uncertain obligations are not recognised as liabilities but are contingent liabilities.
 Contingent liabilities are disclosed in the financial statements unless the probability of an outflow of resources is remote.

-Contingent assets are not recognised.
+- 4 Summary of significant accounting policies continued - (n) Provisions and contingencies continued Contingent assets are not recognised.
 Contingent assets are disclosed in the financial statements when an inflow of economic benefits is probable.